MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Readme.md

 - An `On-Prem Service` running, for this something that listen a TCP or UDP port to serve some content;

+The general setup is the following:
+1. Create an [IBM Secure Gateway](https://console.ng.bluemix.net/catalog/services/secure-gateway/) on your account;
+2. Add an `Gateway` on it;
+3. Run an `Gateway Client` on your network to allow your On-Prem network to be exposed to bluemix network.
+> *Don't Panic!:*  The gateway client has an internal firewall, so you will have control on what is exposed.
+4.

 After integrating your ui with your backend and applying mobile security, time to tackle the next hurdle - firewalls!
 Many of your users will not be on the same network as your sensitive customer information (i.e. on-prem CRM) and you do not want to open up those resources for anyone on the Internet to be able to access.